Scientific Name

 Repotting: This plant is not particularly fast-growing and will only rarely need repotting.
 Repot it in the spring in a container a few inches larger in diameter every few years to keep it from becoming rootbound.

-Propagation: Since it is a species with a usually solitary growth habit, A. alooides can be propagated only from seeds.
+Propagation: Since a species with a usually solitary growth habit, A. alooides can be propagated only from seeds.
 For best results, sow seeds during the warm months.

 Learn more at How to Grow and Care for Aloe.